arunnegi-07/DSA/Standard_Interview_Questions/06-SmallestPositiveMissingNumber/Intuition_Indexing.md

                 are in the array then definitely that number is 'N+1'.

-2. Before performing actual indexing method over our array we first separate all the postive numbers towards left and side and remaining negative numbers including '0' to the right side of the array, just by using a single loop which will take O(N) time.
+2. Before performing actual indexing method over our array we first separate all the postive numbers towards left side and remaining negative numbers including '0' to the right side of the array, just by using a single loop which will take O(N) time.

 3. Now we will traverse our array from index '0' till the index where only positive numbers are present, and keep